 DE-RISKING PROJECT INVESTMENT

 Projects are assessed against the non-financial assessment criteria, based on the UNDP’s safeguarding principles, and risks are identified, mitigated and monitored over time.
 Comprehensive stakeholder mapping and consultations feed into the project design, creating strategic buy-in from relevant stakeholders and mitigating potential future risks that could threaten an investment and overall project success.

 ROBUST GOVERNANCE AND MANAGEMENT SYSTEMS

 Standard requirements include criteria to assess governance capabilities and structure, including investment planning, inter-institutional coordination, track-record of implementing similar projects, as well as management systems, including clearly designated roles and responsibilities and capacity building.

 VERIFIED OUTCOMES FOR GREATER ASSURANCE + BRAND VALUE

-Investors can monitor and report the SDG impacts of their project investments at a portfolio level without losing focus on the individual stories behind each project.
-Each investment project is required to contribute to at least three SDGs, including SDG 13 - Climate Action.
+SDG impacts can be monitored at a programme or portfolio level without losing focus on the individual outcomes and stories behind each project.
 Annual MRV provides assurance that desired outcomes from investments are achieved.

 PROJECT AGGREGATION FOR COST EFFICIENCIES

-Gold Standard for the Global Goals can serve as an aggregation tool for multiple projects, reducing development and monitoring costs and improving the risk-return profile of the portfolio.
+Gold Standard for the Global Goals can serve as an aggregation tool for multiple projects, reducing development and monitoring costs and improving the risk-return profile of the programme or portfolio.

 Impact certification can fulfill different needs.
 A funder can seek impact certification of a programme, portfolio or fund simply to be able to credibly quantify and report the contributions delivered toward climate security and sustainable development.